-Quinoa.
-It’s one of those foods that’s pretty non-assuming and takes on the flavors of whatever it’s in.
+Quinoa is one of those foods that’s pretty non-assuming and takes on the flavors of other ingredients.
+It is often substituted for rice or barley in recipes.
 Cooking it isn’t difficult, but there are a few tips you need to follow so your quinoa isn’t bitter tasting and is cooked correctly.

 What’s so great about quinoa?